con/duct/README.md

 usage: con-duct <command> [options]

-A command-line tool for managing various tasks.
+A suite of commands to manage or manipulate con-duct logs.

 positional arguments:
   {pp,plot}   Available subcommands
-    pp        Pretty print a JSON log
+    pp        Pretty print a JSON log.
     plot      Plot resource usage for an execution.

 options: